hasithadulanjana/aws-trivia-game/README.md

 A comprehensive multiplayer trivia game focused on AWS (Amazon Web Services) knowledge, built with Python.
 Features both **terminal/GUI clients** and a **modern web interface** with real-time multiplayer support.

+*Created in 2025 as part of the [AWS Community Challenge: Build Games with Amazon Q CLI](https://community.aws/content/2xIoduO0xhkhUApQpVUIqBFGmAc/build-games-with-amazon-q-cli-and-score-a-t-shirt?lang=en)*

 ## 🌟 **Multiple Ways to Play**

 ### 🌐 **Web Version (Recommended)**